AviatrixSystems/Docs/Support/support_center.rst

       * For “mktg” user you can associate with, “marketing” and “sales” profiles – which provides access to the marketing and sales VPC’s.
 You can share “marketing” user’s .ovpn file with all marketing employees
       * You can attach all profiles to “admin” user– which provides access to all VPCs.
 You can share “admins” user’s .ovpn file with all admins

+    * Microsoft Edge does not behave well with SAML authentication process when it is set as the default browser.
+Please try setting your default browser to Firefox or Chrome.

 **Transit Solution:**